 Ingredients

-- Pineapple jam - I made a quick, fresh pineapple jam (freezer jam) to add to the quesito filling.
-Some bakeries serve quesitos plain, with lightly sweetened cream cheese, but others incorporate guava paste (affiliate link), fruit jams, a bit of Nutella, or fresh fruit.
+Pineapple jam - I made a quick, fresh pineapple jam (freezer jam) to add to the quesito filling.
+Some bakeries serve quesitos plain, with lightly sweetened cream cheese, but others incorporate guava paste, fruit jams, a bit of Nutella, or fresh fruit.

 Instructions

-Step 1: Thaw the puff pastry according to instructions on box.
-My preference is to thaw the puff pastry box in the refrigerator overnight the evening before making these filled pastries.
+Thaw puff pastry according to instructions on box.
+My preference is to thaw the box in the refrigerator overnight the evening before making these filled pastries.

-Step 4: If there is extra flour on your dough, take a moment to brush it off using a pastry brush.
-Using a sharp knife or a pastry wheel (affiliate link), divide dough into either 9 (Pepperidge Farm or Trader Joe's) or 12 squares (Dufour) that are around 3.5 inches (9cm) each.
+Using a sharp knife or a pastry wheel divide dough into either 9 (Pepperidge Farm or Trader Joe's) or 12 squares (Dufour) that are around 3.5 inches (9cm) each.
 Transfer squares to 2 half sheet pans lined with parchment paper.
 Place 6 on each pan.

-Step 5: Divide the cream cheese mixture evenly among the pastry squares, applying it in a diagonal line in the middle of the pastry (don't extend cream cheese to ends of puff pastry).
-See photos for reference.
+Divide cream cheese mixture evenly among pastry squares, applying it in a diagonal line in middle of pastry (don't extend cream cheese to ends of puff pastry).

-Step 6: Place a scant teaspoon of pineapple jam along the top of the cream cheese.
+Place a scant teaspoon of pineapple jam along the top of cream cheese.
 Fold one corner of the puff pastry over the cream cheese mixture and gently press down to seal.
-Gently press along the top as well to make sure no air is hidden between the cream cheese and the puff pastry.

-Step 7: Prepare the egg wash: beat one egg with 1 teaspoon of water.
 Brush a light egg wash on the two remaining edges of the square that have not been folded over, and the top triangle that has already been folded.
 Carefully fold over the remaining corner to close the pastries, wrapping as firmly as possible.
-The top corner should reach the far edge of the pastry.
-See photos for reference.
-Press down gently to seal the top.

-Step 8: Brush a light egg wash over each pastry, being careful not to drip extra egg wash down onto the pan.
+Brush a light egg wash over each pastry.
 Using the tip of a paring knife, cut three steam vents into the top of each quesito, making sure not to pierce through to the bottom.
 Place in the refrigerator to chill for 30 minutes.

-Hint: To help prevent the quesitos from expanding too much during baking (they'll rise too much and unroll somewhat), make sure to roll the puff pastry out as instructed and cut steam vents into the top of the pastries before baking.
+Hint: To help prevent the quesitos from expanding too much and unrolling during baking, roll the puff pastry out as instructed and cut steam vents into the top of the pastries before baking.

 Variations

 Quesitos are a popular Puerto Rican bakery item; they're less commonly made at home.
-The fun of having a quesito recipe you can make at home is the variety you can add.
-Give some of these variations a try!
+The fun of having a homemade recipe is the variety you can add.
+Give some of these versions a try!

-- Guava - Quesitos de guyaba (guava quesitos) are a common flavor variation.
-Omit the pineapple jam, and place a small slice of guava paste (affiliate link) on top of each cream cheese portion prior to folding.
+- Guava - Quesitos de guyaba (guava pastries) are a common flavor variation.
+Omit the pineapple jam, and place a small slice of guava paste on top of each cream cheese portion prior to folding.

 - Nutella - Nutella and pastries are a perfect match!
 Substitute Nutella for the pineapple jam in equal quantities for a creamy chocolate hazelnut version.

-- Fruit jam - Switch out the pineapple jam for any other type of jam.
+- Fruit jam - Switch out the homemade pineapple jam for any other type of jam.
 Try strawberry, grape, or apricot.
-If you can locate some passion fruit pepper jelly (affiliate link), it would provide a tangy, spicy kick and pair nicely with the cream cheese!
+If you can locate some passion fruit pepper jelly, it would provide a tangy, spicy kick and pair nicely with the cream cheese!

 - Sugar glaze - Many quesito recipes finish the baked pastries by brushing with a simple sugar glaze.
 I prefer the lighter dusting of powdered sugar as it's easier to eat and is sweet enough for me without the additional glaze.

-- If you do wish to make a sugar glaze, simply heat ½ cup granulated sugar with ½ cup water and ¼ cup honey (or light corn syrup) in a pan until sugar is dissolved.
+- For sugar glaze, heat ½ cup granulated sugar with ½ cup water and ¼ cup honey (or light corn syrup) in a pan until sugar is dissolved.
 Boil for one minute, and then cool.
 Brush on pastries while still warm instead of adding powdered sugar.

 Equipment

-You won't need anything fancy in order to make Puerto Rican cream cheese pastry.
+You don't need anything fancy in order to make Puerto Rican cream cheese pastries.
 The basics include:

 Two half sheet pans